sjstretton/screwed/01-RevolutionsInTheMindsOfMen.md

 1. What would an economy fit for our children look like?
 2. What are the economic conditions for widely-spread and sustainable prosperity?
 3. How can we define a better tax and social security system?
-4. How to make the change?
+4. How to make these changes?
 5. What advantages would such changes bring?

 Onwards then, to defining the future!